Category Archives: Uncategorized

 “Pomegranate is a fruit of paradise.
 There is one seed from Paradise in every pomegranate growing on the earth.”

 Autumn has firmly established itself in Melbourne.
-But along with the welcome rain and cool weather comes an abundance of Autumnal produce.
+Along with the welcome rain and cool weather comes an abundance of Autumnal produce.
 Mushrooms, mandarins, apples and pears in all their autumnal glory and alongside them, the luscious pomegranate.
 This week I was delighted to see the first beautiful, generous pomegranates in my greengrocers shop.

 Originally hailing from Persia where it has been used medicinally for thousands of years, growth of the pomegranate spread through the Middle East, Asia, the Mediteranean and today is now widely grown across the globe including here in Australia.

 Throughout history the pomegranate has been regarded as a symbol of most of the fundamental beliefs and desires of humanity, with almost every part of the fruit having significance.
 According to Greek mythology the pomagranate even played a role in the change of season, which was said to occur because Persephone ate a pomegranate seed, dooming her to return to the underworld (or winter) for one third of the year.
-In Ancient Egypt the pomegranate was regarded as a symbol of prosperity and ambition, in China and many other places, of fertility.
+In Ancient Egypt the pomegranate was regarded as a symbol of prosperity and ambition and in China and many other places, of fertility.

 Fruits and vegetables that are brightly coloured tend to be high in antioxidants.
 These help your body by clearing up excess oxidants, or free radicals, which if left to run wild in your body cause inflammation and lead to disease.
 The ORAC score of pomegranates highlights them as one of the ‘richest sources of free-radical scavenging antioxidants’.
 This makes them a powerful tool to prevent those diseases with a strong inflammatory basis like arthritis, heart disease and cancer.